 6. You Can Eat Chocolate

-Before you raid some kid’s candy stash, let’s be very clear, chocolate has a lot of benefits when you consume it in moderation and you consume the right kind of chocolate.
-Organic dark chocolate that’s at least 65-70% cacao is a nutrient-dense food loaded with antioxidants and anandamides, compounds known to stimulate brain activity.
+Before you raid a candy stash, let's be very clear, chocolate has a lot of benefits when you consume it in moderation and you consume the right kind of chocolate.
+Organic dark chocolate that's at least 65 to 70 percent cacao is a nutrient-dense food loaded with antioxidants and anandamides, compounds known to stimulate brain activity.
 It also contains tyramine and phenylethylamine, two stimulating compounds helpful for supporting mood, especially in depressed individuals.

-The food-mood connection is undeniable and an increasing amount of research demonstrates the relationship between what we eat and how we feel.
+The food-mood connection is undeniable; an increasing amount of research demonstrates the relationship between what we eat and how we feel.
 When it comes to supporting mood, medications aren’t always the answer.
 We need to begin implementing more broad protocols and balance conventional wisdom with food-based approaches.

 What foods do you find help with your mental health?
 Leave a comment below and share your tips!

 - Aeberli I, Gerber PA, Hochuli M, et al. Low to moderate sugar-sweetened beverage consumption impairs glucose and lipid metabolism and promotes inflammation in healthy young men: a randomized controlled trial.
 Am J Clin Nutr.
 2011 Aug;94(2):479-85. doi: 10.3945/ajcn.111.013540.